abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 *“Yaṅkiñci samudayadhammaṃ sabbantaṃ nirodhadhamman ti*—whatever is subject to arising is subject to ceasing.”

-On a worldly level this seems completely unremarkable.
-That which begins, ends.
+On a worldly level this seems completely unremarkable: That which begins, ends.
 Whatever goes up, must come down.
 If it’s born, it dies.
 *No big deal,* we might think.
-But it’s worth our reflection: This seemingly simple insight, which makes all the difference in the life of Koṇḍañña, which enables him to awaken to the Dhamma, enter into the stream of Dhamma, thus making full enlightenment absolutely certain from that point on.
-Why should that be the most profound insight?
+But it’s worth our reflection: This seemingly simple insight, which makes all the difference in the life of Koṇḍañña, which enables him to awaken to the Dhamma, enter into the stream of Dhamma, and make full enlightenment absolutely certain from that point on—why should that be the most profound insight?

 It’s helpful to reflect on this and use it as a theme of meditation.
 *Why would it change my life to see that all that is subject to arising